 (b) an emergency plan agreed by the college of supervisors.

-(4) The emergency plan referred to in point b of paragraph 3 shall be tailored to the specific risks of the insurance or reinsurance group.
-It shall include provisions covering in particular the following tasks:
+4. The emergency plan referred to in point b of paragraph 3 shall be adapted to the specific risks of the insurance or reinsurance group.
+It shall include provisions covering in particular the following elements:

 (a) recognition of the existence of a crisis;